 - Director Ross McElwee.

-His son Adrian, who features prominently in the new film, was mugged and hurt outside of a bar in Lisbon, Portugal several months ago.
-McElwee says he’s doing fine now, albeit with permanent platinum screws in his jaw.
-(If you’ve seen the director's earlier films, you’ve been watching Adrian, now in his early 20s, since he was a child and even heard his birth.
-You may feel relieved.)
+His son Adrian, who features prominently in the new film, was mugged and hurt outside of a bar in Lisbon several months ago.
+McElwee says he’s fine now, albeit with permanent platinum screws in his jaw.
+If you’ve seen the director's earlier films, you’ve been watching Adrian, now in his early 20s, since he was a child and even heard his birth.
+You may feel relieved.

-Often credited with popularizing the cinéma vérité movement for average audiences, McElwee’s meditative and deeply humorous films follow autobiographical odysseys that examine the eternal politics of family, self-identity, relationships and raising children.
+Often credited with popularizing the cinéma vérité movement for mainstream audiences, McElwee’s meditative and deeply humorous films follow autobiographical odysseys that examine the eternal politics of family, self-identity, relationships and raising children.

-He's still best known for his 1986 breakthrough film, “Sherman’s March: A Meditation on the Possibility of Romantic Love in the South During an Era of Nuclear Weapons Proliferation.”
+He's best known for his 1986 breakthrough, “Sherman’s March: A Meditation on the Possibility of Romantic Love in the South During an Era of Nuclear Weapons Proliferation.”
 Considered a modern classic, that film begins as a quest to retrace the path of General Sherman throughout the South, but ends up becoming a wildly entertaining personal inquiry into the filmmaker’s own relationships with women, and other burning philosophical questions.
-The Library of Congress National Film Registry chose it for preservation as a "historically significant American motion picture.”
+The Library of Congress National Film Registry chose it for preservation as a historically significant American motion picture.

-A native of Charlotte, N.C., McElwee is coming to Richmond as part of the James River Film Festival and will be showing “Photographic Memory” (2011), a story about connecting with his son and his own past, in addition to his acclaimed 2003 movie, “Bright Leaves,” a brilliant film about the origins of big tobacco in his home state that doesn't skirt his own family’s involvement.
+A native of Charlotte, N.C., McElwee is coming to Richmond as part of the James River Film Festival and will be screening “Photographic Memory” (2011), a story about connecting with his son and his own past, in addition to his acclaimed 2003 movie, “Bright Leaves,” a brilliant and darkly funny film about the origins of big tobacco in his home state that doesn't skirt his own family’s involvement.

 Style Weekly: For you, is there a quintessential Southern moment in your films?